harshgholap05/Uber-Trip-Analysis-Dashboard/README.md

-# 📌 DAHBOARD 3: DETAILS TAB
+# 📌 DASHBOARD 3: DETAILS TAB
 To provide in-depth insights and allow users to explore granular data, a Grid Tab will be created.
 This tab will enable drill-through functionality, allowing users to access detailed records based on selections made in other dashboards.